kentlizardo/kentlizardo.github.io/blog/_posts/2025-04-26-rasterization-algo.md

     var ptIsInside = barycentric is { X: >= 0, Y: >= 0, Z: >= 0 };
     if (ptIsInside)
         return projectedPt;
-    // Barycentric conditions for whether or not the extrapolated point relies if (barycentric.Y <= 0 && barycentric.Z <= 0)
+    // Barycentric conditions for whether or not the extrapolated point lies on the triangle if (barycentric.Y <= 0 && barycentric.Z <= 0)
         return PointA;
     if (barycentric.X <= 0 && barycentric.Z <= 0)